Community Leaders Enhancing Area Rivers (CLEAR) Mini-Grants

 - Does your project provide educational opportunities that focus water quality, watersheds, best management practices, or other conservation efforts?
 Please describe all those that apply.
 (10 points)

-Please explain how a cleanup might benefit your local community.
-(10 points)- Please identify your need for these funds and explain how these funds may be used in conjunction with other funds (grants, donations, etc.) to complete the project.
+- Please identify your need for these funds and explain how these funds may be used in conjunction with other funds (grants, donations, etc.) to complete the project.
 (5 points)

 - Extra points may be awarded for creativity, uniqueness, impact, and/or success.
 (5 points)